lbryio/lbry.com/content/faq/view-rewards.md

 - Participation in follow-for-follow/view-for-view activity on LBRY and other public/private chats.
 - Non-original, spam, manipulative, abusive, or other quality issues with your content.
 - Majority of content is non video/audio.
+- Majority of content is derivative works on top of other public/copyright-free/creative commons content.
 - Majority of content is related to airdrops/free money.

-**LBRY reserves the right to disable view rewards on any account, similar to other rewards.**
+**LBRY reserves the right to disable or lessen view rewards on any account, similar to other rewards.**

 ## I'm eligible but not receiving tips, what can I do?